autonlab/AutonFeat/docs/community/contributing.md

 We'd love to hear from you!
 Feel free to open an issue or a PR if you have any suggestions or find any bugs.

-When contributing, please add tests to the `autofeat_test` directory.
+When contributing, please add tests to the `tests` directory.
 Additionally, we follow [`flake8`](https://flake8.pycqa.org/en/latest/) as a linter and [`pytest`](https://docs.pytest.org/en/7.3.x/) for testing.
 Please lint your code before submitting a pull request to maintain design consistency.
 For documentation, please write docstrings following the [Google style guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
 We use a variant of this style guide for docstrings as shown below:

 ```python
 def mean_tf(x: np.ndarray, where: Callable[[Union[int, float, np.int_, np.float_]], Union[bool, np.bool_]] = lambda x: not np.isnan(x)) -> Union[float, np.float_]: